rezamokaram/my-notes/cncf/redis/core.md

 | `XCLAIM stream_name group_name consumer_name min-idle-time message_id` | Reassign unprocessed messages to another consumer |
 | `XTRIM stream_name MAXLEN N` | Trim stream to a max length to prevent unlimited growth |
 | `DEL stream_name` | Delete a stream |

+# PubSub

+## Concept Of PubSub

+Redis Pub/Sub is a messaging pattern that allows clients to send (publish) and receive (subscribe) messages through channels.
+Messages in Pub/Sub channels do not persist and can only be read if someone is subscribed to that channel.

+🔹 How It Works
+1. Publishers send messages to a specific channel.
+2. Subscribers listen to that channel and receive messages in real-time.
+3. Redis acts as a broker, ensuring messages are delivered to all subscribers.

+## Commands Of PubSub

+### Basic

+1. SUBSCRIBE channel [channel ...]
+- A client subscribes to a channel to receive messages

+2. PUBLISH channel message
+- Another client can publish a message to the same channel

+3. UNSUBSCRIBE [channel [channel ...]]
+- Unsubscribes the client from the given channels, or from all of them if none is given.
+- When no channels are specified, the client is unsubscribed from all the previously subscribed channels.
+In this case, a message for every unsubscribed channel will be sent to the client.

+### Other

+4. PUBSUB CHANNELS [pattern]
+- Lists the currently active channels.
+- An active channel is a Pub/Sub channel with one or more subscribers (excluding clients subscribed to patterns).

+5. PSUBSCRIBE pattern [pattern ...]
+- Subscribes the client to the given patterns.

+6. SSUBSCRIBE shardchannel [shardchannel ...]
+- Subscribes the client to the specified shard channels.

+7. SUNSUBSCRIBE [shardchannel [shardchannel ...]]
+- Unsubscribes the client from the given shard channels, or from all of them if none is given.

+8. PUNSUBSCRIBE [pattern [pattern ...]]
+- Unsubscribes the client from the given patterns, or from all of them if none is given.

+9. SPUBLISH shardchannel message
+- Posts a message to the given shard channel.

+10. PUBSUB NUMPAT
+- Returns the number of unique patterns that are subscribed to by clients (that are performed using the PSUBSCRIBE command).

+11. PUBSUB NUMSUB [channel [channel ...]]
+- Returns the number of subscribers (exclusive of clients subscribed to patterns) for the specified channels.

+12. PUBSUB SHARDCHANNELS [pattern]
+- Lists the currently active shard channels.
+An active shard channel is a Pub/Sub shard channel with one or more subscribers.
+- If no pattern is specified, all the channels are listed, otherwise if pattern is specified only channels matching the specified glob-style pattern are listed.

+13. PUBSUB SHARDNUMSUB [shardchannel [shardchannel ...]]
+- Returns the number of subscribers for the specified shard channels.
+- Note that it is valid to call this command without channels, in this case it will just return an empty list.

+## Use Cases Of PubSub
+✅ Real-time notifications
+✅ Chat applications
+✅ Live event updates (sports scores, stock prices)